jergason/png-plucker/README.md

-# pngPlucker
+# png-plucker

 A little module for parsing PNGs from streams.
 Useful with ffmpeg using image2pipe, for example.

-`pngPlucker` exports a single function that takes a stream and a callback that is called whenever a PNG is found in the stream.
+`png-plucker` exports a single function that takes a stream and a callback that is called whenever a PNG is found in the stream.
 It just looks for the PNG file header, and assumes everything from a header to the next header is a single PNG, so if you have other data mixed in with PNGs you will probably get